Mount Baldy (sand dune)

 Mount Baldy is a sand dune located in Indiana Dunes National Park.
 It is on the southern shore of Lake Michigan and is 126 feet tall.
 It is a wandering dune that moves or shifts every year, and is called a "living dune."

 Mount Baldy is accessible from U.S. Route 12 (also known as Dunes Highway) between the town of Pines and the western border of Michigan City, Indiana.
 It is a tourist attraction locally and regionally, drawing weekend and summer visitors from Chicago.
 Prior to the dune's closure, one could ascend its 302 steps and see Chicago's skyline.
 North of Mount Baldy is a swimmable beach which is also part of Indiana Dunes National Park.

 Erosion

-Due to its popularity with visitors, the marram grass which had stabilized the dune was largely destroyed, and the dune has begun advancing southwards, threatening to overrun its parking lot.
+Due to the popularity with visitors climbing up the dune, the marram grass which had stabilized it was largely destroyed, and the dune has begun advancing southwards, threatening to overrun its parking lot.
 Accordingly, the National Park Service has rerouted trails and planted grass in hopes of slowing the dune.
+Visitors are no longer allowed to climb up the southern side of the dune.

 The piers from nearby Michigan City, Indiana intensify erosion by blocking the natural sediment flow produced by longshore drift in Lake Michigan.